Midterm Project Work Day

 Revision Deadlines

-• Lab 3 Revisions are due today (May 1)
+• Lab 3 Revisions are due next Wednesday (May 7)

 Deadline Extension